bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:13:15

-Perfect see you Aviv thank you.
+Perfect.
+See you Aviv, thank you.

-Lucas Ontivero: 01:13:19
+Unknown Speaker 1: 01:13:19

 Cheers, thanks.

-Lucas Ontivero: 01:13:20
+nopara73 -: 01:13:20

-Thanks, an awesome presentation.
+Thanks, and awesome presentation.

 Aviv Milner: 01:13:24